spydx/dat250.h20/expAssignment6/dat250-expass6.md

 ### Experiment 1: Modell-View-Controller Web Applications

-Followed the guide, no problems
+Followed the guide, no problems, but I've also already done it before.

 ### Experiment 2: Single-page Web Applications